MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 }
 ```

 Finally, replace the code in the Post task with the one below.
-The code parses the voice attachment sent to the bot, calls the speech-to-text conversion function, and finally responds back to the user with the transcribed text, as well as related metadata, such as character or word count, on the user's request.
+The code parses the voice attachment sent to the bot, calls the speech-to-text conversion function, and then responds back to the user with the transcribed text and related metadata (such as character or word count) for the user's request.

 ```cs
 public async Task<HttpResponseMessage> Post([FromBody]Activity activity)